ryseto/ryseto.github.io/index.md

 ---
 [Research](1research.md) /  [Memebers](2members.md) / [Publicationis](4publications.md) / [Talks](5talks.md) / [Join us](6joinus.md)

 Welcome to the Rheophysics of Soft Matter group at WIUCAS!

-### **Simulation and experiment for soft matter systems**

-We study the mechanical properties of functional soft materials using computer simulation.
-Our research focuses on the rheology of complex fluids.
-We develop simulations to capture mesoscale dynamics and microstructures in out-of-equilibrium conditions, such as flowing soft-matter or biological systems.
-One of our goals is to bring insights from soft matter physics to biomaterials sciences and living phenomena.
-We are also interested in investigating colloidal phenomena for medical applications.

 ### **What's New!**